 - Have a minimum 3.0 on a 4.0 scale1

 Minimum coursework required for admission.
+Course deficiencies are allowed in which the student would take the missing coursework in the first semester of study.
 In the online application process, you will be asked if you have completed the following prerequisites.

 - 2 semesters of General Chemistry